palashsharma891/NLP-Specialiation-DeepLearning.AI/README.md

 # NLP-Specialiation-DeepLearning.AI
-Here are my solutions to the assignments and labs in the Natural Language Processing Specialization by deeplearning.ai
+Here are my solutions to the assignments and labs in the Natural Language Processing Specialization by deeplearning.ai on [Coursera](https://www.coursera.org/programs/dayananda-sagar-university-8g0kv?collectionId=&productId=_U5cASTxEemuhAoKFebZeA&productType=s12n&showMiniModal=true)

 The courses offered in this specializatio are: